Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: Additional Analyses of Model Performance

-The most striking performance gap appears in tasks requiring perspective shifts---specifically, \ie viewer-scene direction perception and inter-object direction perception in Tabs.\ 3 and 4 of the main paper.
-Viewer-scene direction perception elicits relatively strong performance across all model families, with top open-source models reaching up to 94.3\% coarse accuracy (IntVL-14B-Inst., Tab.\ 3) and top closed-source models up to 93.3\% (IntVL-14B-Inst., Tab.\ 4).
-By contrast, inter-object direction tasks expose a fundamental weakness: the best open-source models achieve only around 20\% coarse accuracy (Tab.\ 3), and even the best closed-source models reach only 25--26\% coarse accuracy (Gemini 1.5 Pro and IntVL-30B, Tab.\ 4)---a gap of over 65 percentage points in coarse accuracy between the two relative orientation tasks within the same model.
-This disparity reveals that while models can detect whether an object has rotated between two views, they fundamentally struggle to adopt a non-egocentric perspective and reason about how objects are oriented relative to one another---a cognitive ability that humans develop through perspective-taking experiences.
-This limitation is particularly concerning for embodied AI applications like robotics and navigation, which require reasoning about object relationships from multiple viewpoints.
+A second large performance gap appears in tasks requiring different forms of relative orientation reasoning, specifically viewer-scene direction perception and inter-object direction perception in Tabs.~3 and 4 of the main paper.
+Viewer-scene direction perception elicits relatively strong performance across model families, with top open-source models reaching up to 94.3\% coarse accuracy (IntVL-14B-Inst., Tab.~3) and strong models in Tab.~4 reaching around 90\% or higher.
+By contrast, inter-object direction tasks are substantially more difficult: the strongest open-source models in Tab.~3 achieve only around 20\% coarse accuracy, and many models in Tab.~4 remain far below their viewer-scene direction performance.
+This disparity suggests that models are better at recognizing orientation relative to a viewer or scene than at reasoning about how two objects are oriented relative to one another.
+This limitation is important for embodied AI applications such as robotics and navigation, where agents must reason about object relationships from multiple viewpoints.

-Canonical orientation understanding (determining if objects appear in their ``natural'' orientation) shows highly variable performance across models (Tabs.\ 3 and 4 of the main paper).
-Open-source models span the full range from near-chance (DS-1.3B-Base at 2.5\% coarse, Tab.\ 3) to relatively robust performance (Mantis-Idfs-8B at 48.8\% coarse, Tab.\ 3), while closed-source models generally cluster in the 15--23\% coarse range (Tab.\ 4), with IntVL-30B dropping to just 1.0\%.
-This variability suggests that recognizing natural object orientations depends on world knowledge that is inconsistently encoded across different architectural approaches and training regimes.
+Canonical orientation understanding, which requires determining whether objects appear in their expected or ``natural'' orientation, shows highly variable performance across models (Tabs.~3 and 4 of the main paper).
+Open-source models span a wide range, from near-chance performance (DS-1.3B-Base at 1.8\% coarse accuracy, Tab.~3) to stronger performance (Mantis-Idfs-8B at 51.2\% coarse accuracy, Tab.~3).
+Closed-source models also vary substantially, with several achieving high coarse canonical accuracy while still showing large coarse-to-granular gaps.
+This variability suggests that recognizing canonical object orientations depends on category-level visual cues, world knowledge, and training data coverage that are unevenly captured across architectures and training regimes.